 Hi!
 I’m Jacqueline Nesi, a clinical psychologist, professor at Brown University, and mom of two young kids.
 Here at Techno Sapiens, I share the latest research on psychology, technology, and parenting, plus practical tips for living and parenting in the digital age.
-If you haven’t already, subscribe to join nearly 20,000 readers, and if you like what you’re reading, please consider sharing Techno Sapiens with a friend.

 6 min read